We were recently asked a completely legitimate, complex, and essential question: "How do I deal with sexism in the workplace?"

 How to Handle a Sexist Boss

-We hope you don't have one, but if you do, it's obviously a different situation than general office sexism.
-Again overt versus casual comes into play here.
-If your boss is overtly harassing you, easy answer: complain to HR or a supervisor above your manager.
+We hope you don't have one, but if you do, it's a different situation than general office sexism.
+Again, overt versus casual harassment comes into play here.
+If your boss is overtly harassing you, the easy answer is to complain to HR or a supervisor above your manager.
 But if it's casual?
 That's where it gets tricky.

 1. Point It Out (But Don't Condemn)